French Fire (2021)

 The French Fire was a wildfire that burned 26535 acre near Shirley Meadows west of Lake Isabella in Kern County, California in the United States during the 2021 California wildfire season.
 The fire was initially reported on Wednesday, August 18, 2021, and ended around October 24, 2021.
 The fire threatened the communities of Shirley Meadows, Alta Sierra and Wofford Heights.
-The fire is currently 99% contained and has also reportedly destroyed some 17 structures, including 9 residences.
-The cause of the fire remains under investigation.
+The fire reportedly destroyed some 18 structures, including 9 residences.
+The fire was determined, as of September 13, 2021, to have been human-caused and suspicious in nature.

-Events
+Progression

 The fire ignited shortly after 4:15 pm PST near Wagy Flat and Sawmill Road in an unincorporated area west of Isabella Highlands shortly before threatening it and the surrounding rural communities.
 Before 6 pm, the fire had reportedly burned 50 acres and was noted to be progressing at a rapid to critical rate of spread which lead to the reported acreage quickly ballooning to 900 acres by 7:34 pm.
 By 9:16 pm that night, the Kern County Fire Department had reported the fire at 2,155 acres in size with 0% containment and still burning aggressively in all directions due to the shifting winds.

 The following day of Thursday, August 19, the fire continued to spread aggressively as the shifting winds pushed the fireline westward as the eastern portion of flames had moved into the 2,545 acres Shirley Fire burn scar of June 2014, slowing its eastern progression.
 On Friday, August 20, significant fire growth has caused the destruction of several properties in the Alta Sierra community.
 By Saturday, August 21, the fire had grown to 11,295 acres as resources became increasingly strained due to many being committed to other major conflagrations in the state during the season.
 As of Saturday morning, officials said the east and southeast winds pushed the fire to the Shirley Peak area where it gained significant growth as resources were sent to Alta Sierra to keep the fire from further destroying the community.
 By Sunday, August 22, the fire was 13,341 acres in size and was 10% contained as 846 fire fighting personnel were now engaging the fire.
 No firefighters were killed by the wildfires, but during extinguishing operations, one firefighter died of COVID-19.